Dartvauder/NeuroSandboxWebUI/README.md

 ## Acknowledgment to developers

-Thank you very much to these projects for allowing me to create my application:
+Many thanks to these projects because thanks to their applications/libraries, i was able to create my application:

+###: First of all, I want to thank the developers of [PyCharm](https://www.jetbrains.com/pycharm/) and [GitHub](https://desktop.github.com).
+With the help of their applications, I was able to create and share my code

 * `gradio` - https://github.com/gradio-app/gradio
 * `transformers` - https://github.com/huggingface/transformers